gopi487krishna/proposal-gsoc-2020/README.md

 During the month of **July** I would request  **2 days** leave as i would have to go for an exhibition along with my team in Bangalore for **MC Afee Scholars Programme**.
 Other than that I am completely free during the summers and don't have any other commitments as such.

 ## Educational Background
 I am a 3rd Year undergraduate in Computer Science and Engineering from Dronacharya College of Engineering, Gurgaon Haryana.
+Some of the courses that I have pursued during my first five semesters are :

+ - Object Oriented Programming in C++
+ - Principles of Operating System
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzODA4NTgxNSwtMTkwNTU3NjcxOCwzNT
-M1MDQzMjMsLTE2MDQyMTczNzksNTY2NzI5MTkxLDczOTY0MjU2
-OCw2MTc1NTE3MjAsLTE2MzQ3NjEyNTVdfQ==
+eyJoaXN0b3J5IjpbMjEzNzE4NjE1NCwxMzM4MDg1ODE1LC0xOT
+A1NTc2NzE4LDM1MzUwNDMyMywtMTYwNDIxNzM3OSw1NjY3Mjkx
+OTEsNzM5NjQyNTY4LDYxNzU1MTcyMCwtMTYzNDc2MTI1NV19
 -->